howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/7-filtering-searching-the-list-of-links.md

 The implementation is almost trivial.
 You're executing the `ALL_LINKS_SEARCH_QUERY` manually, retrieve the `links` from the response that's returned by the server to finally put them into the component's `state` from where they can be rendered.

 Go ahead and test the app by running `yarn start` in a Terminal and navigating to `http://localhost:3000/search`.
-Then type a search string into the text field, click the _OK_-button and make sure the links that are returned fit the filter conditions.
+Then type a search string into the text field, click the _search_-button and verify the links that are returned fit the filter conditions.